Duration: 1 year full-time

-This recently developed programme offers the opportunity to gain practical experience in research through placements across different laboratories that allow you to explore themes beyond traditional research boundaries.
+This programme offers the opportunity to gain practical experience in research through placements across different laboratories that allow you to explore themes beyond traditional research boundaries.
 This laboratory rotation is particularly suitable for candidates interested in pursuing doctoral research, as it allows you to independently explore topics on your own terms.

 Two placements and a project: Two placements taken during the course allow you to contribute directly to the research area of your chosen supervisors.
 The research project element gives you the chance to develop your own area of study, supported through the advice of relevant academics.

 A statistics module and one or two other modules related to your research theme

 In addition to the specialist skills you will obtain conducting the research of the placements and projects, you will take modules relevant to your line of research.

 First, you will take either "Advanced Qualitative and Quantitative Methods" or "Methods and Analysis in Behavioural Science."

 Second, you will take one or two specialist options, depending on your research theme and previous experience.
 These may be drawn from (subject to supervisor recommendation and availability):